Account settings and security

 *May 10th, 2023*

-The [home](https://phare.io) and [pricing](https://phare.io/pricing) pages got updated with frostier design; we hope that you like as much as we do.
+The [home](https://phare.io) and [pricing](https://phare.io/pricing) pages got updated with a frostier design.
 A few other pages got updated as well to improve consistency across the website.

 ## Public launch